mesurajpandey/StreamLabs-Assignment/README.md

   ***Note: Don't Froget to use -- when you type any of the above commands***

-Whenever you send something from NamedPipeClient to NamedPipeServer, you can check the status of your server sent by sending --state command to the server.
+Whenever you send something from NamedPipeClient to NamedPipeServer, you can check the status of your server by sending --state command to the server.
 The server will reply with the state that it is in.
 But it will only reply the state information related to this client.